theolivenbaum/resin/README.md

 		long versionId = writer.Write();
 	}

-	// Implement the base class DocumentStream to use whatever source you need.
+	// Implement the base class DocumentStream to use any type of data in any format you need as your data source.

 #### Query the index.
-<a name="inproc" id="inproc"></a>

 	var result = new Searcher(dir).Search("label:good bad~ description:leone", page:0, size:15);